dougUCN/LANE/CONTRIBUTING.md

 chmod +x .git/modules/server/hooks/pre-commit
 ```

-**If you have only cloned either the FE or BE repo: ** you should have a normal `.git` folder from repo initialization.
+**If you have only cloned either the FE or BE repo** you should have a normal `.git` folder from repo initialization.
 In the root directory of those repos, run
 ```
 cp .githooks/pre-commit .git/hooks/pre-commit
 chmod +x .git/hooks/pre-commit